Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 ### 2.1.4 MDM Web service
 ### CURRENT STATUS:
--Testing with Access Center dev team and ISD is in progress.
+- Testing with Access Center dev team and ISD is in progress.

--ISD security software is blocking authentication for Access Center update.
+- ISD security software is blocking authentication for Access Center update.

--Access Center project is on pause pending SOW issues.
+- Access Center project is on pause pending SOW issues.

--Netsmart released Avatar Cal-PM 2024 Update 54 (for returning data elements in getClientDetails operation).
+- Netsmart released Avatar Cal-PM 2024 Update 54 (for returning data elements in getClientDetails operation).
 This relates to required MDM changes.

 ###NEXT STEPS:
 NTST resolved SF case CS3403622.
 We are receiving the transactions from LA DEV in MDM TEST.
 NTST is working on resolving the SOGI and Merge issues.